 The brunt of the impact will be born by buyer’s agents, buyer-focused real estate brokerages like Redfin and the vast ecosystem of companies that provide services to buyer’s agents including Zillow and Realtor.com, consultant Brian Boero warned real estate industry leaders attending the final day of Inman Connect Las Vegas on Friday.

-Boero, a partner at 1000Watt Consulting, said he can’t predict the outcome of a slew of lawsuits or an ongoing Department of Justice investigation into rules enforced by the National Association of Realtors governing commissions and pocket listings.
+Boero, a partner at consulting firm 1000watt, said he can’t predict the outcome of a slew of lawsuits or an ongoing Department of Justice investigation into rules enforced by the National Association of Realtors governing commissions and pocket listings.

 But Boero foresees a “happy reckoning” rather than an apocalypse if the unique U.S. practice of requiring listing brokers to make offers of compensation to agents who bring them a buyer is found to violate antitrust laws.

 Many buyers don’t understand how their agents are compensated, Boero said, citing a survey 1000Watt conducted of 1,000 recent homebuyers.
 If consumers get more transparency into how agents representing buyers and sellers are paid — and have more say in the process — that will raise the level of professionalism in the industry, flushing out hundreds of thousands of agents, he said.